-- The cytokines produced by the T-cell will produce mature T-cells which undergo differentiation and forms many types of T-cells.
+- The cytokines produced by the T-cell will produce mature T-cells, which then undergo differentiation and form many types of T-cells.

 - Cytotoxic T-cell destroys the cells displaying the antigen.

-- Helper T-cell releases interleukins that stimulate the production of B-cells to produce antibodies which then binds with the antigen by stimulating natural killer cells and macrophages.
+- Helper T-cell releases interleukins that stimulate the production of B-cells to produce antibodies, which then binds with the antigen by stimulating the natural killer cells and macrophages.

 - Suppressor T-cell functions to maintain immunological tolerance by inhibiting the activity of other lymphocytes like B and T-cells.

-- Memory T-cell remember the site of infection or the infected cell for the future encounter
+- Memory T-cell remembers the site of infection or the infected cell for the future encounter.

-- Humoral and cell-mediated immunity both generates an antigen-specific immune response.
+- Humoral and cell-mediated immunity can generate an antigen-specific immune response.

-- Both humoral and cell-mediated immunity are specific in their action where one produces an antigen-specific antibodies and the other produce antigen-specific T-cells.
+- Both humoral and cell-mediated immunity are specific in their action, in which a former produce antigen-specific antibodies and a latter produce antigen-specific T-cells.

 - The immunization of both the kind of immunity (humoral and cellular) is an Active immunization type.

-- The objective of both humoral and cellular immunity is the same, that is to protect the immune system from the foreign body.
+- The objective of both humoral and cellular immunity is the same, which is to protect the immune system from foreign bodies.